codernocook/OydsnDB/README.md

-# PangeaDB
+# OydsnDB
  A simple expressjs database.

-`client.js` is for the client that can connect to the database.\
+`oydsndb_client.js` is for the client that can connect to the database.\
-`clientOriginal.js` is for the original code, not minimized.\
+`oydsndb_clientOriginal.js` is for the original code, not minimized.\
-`index.js` the database server.\
-`minimized.js` is for hosting database, it's minimized.

-# Settings
-Add a `.env` file, or use some hosting services, and add environment variable named:\
-"authToken" for access token to the database.\
-"accessJSON" is the password encrypt the json, make sure to make it different so no one can decrypt it.

-- Use `minimized.js` to host, and add these enviroment variables.

-# What's client.js
+# What's oydsndb_client.js
-`client.js` use to connect to database server.
+`oydsndb_client.js` use to connect to database server.
+`oydsndb_clientOriginal` is the original version without minimized.

 You can import it by:
 ```js